A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Description of the Chemical Network

-These two grain surface reactions are the main channel for $\CII$ and $\mr{He^+}$ recombination at solar metallicity. \citet{GC2012} considered these two reactions, and concluded that they made very little difference for determining where $\CO$ would form.
-However, we found that using the updated cosmic ray ionization rate $\xi_\Ho=2\times 10^{-16} \mr{s^{-1} H^{-1}}$, instead of their rate $\xi_\Ho=10^{-17} \mr{s^{-1} H^{-1}}$, these reactions, especially the recombination of $\mr{C^+}$ on dust grains, are essential for $\CO$ formation at moderate densities $n \lesssim 1000~\mr{cm^{-3}}$.
-This is because electrons from cosmic ray ionization of $\mr{H}$ and $\CI$ inhibit $\CO$ formation, while $\mr{He^+}$ formed by cosmic rays destroys $\CO$.
-In this work we use the rates in \citet{WD2001b} for these two reactions.
-We also compared with the treatment of $\mr{C^+}$ recombination on dust grains in \citet{Wolfire2008}, and found their rate is similar to that in \citet{WD2001b}.
-These two rates also depend on the radiation field strength $\chi$, which affects the charge states of the grains. \item Cosmic ray ionization of $\Ho$ and $\Ht$ by secondary electrons.
-The measurement of cosmic ray ionization rate $\xi_\mathrm{H}=2.0\times 10^{-16} \mathrm{s^{-1}H^{-1}}$ in \citet{Indriolo2007} ($\xi_p$ in their paper) only accounts for the initial (primary) cosmic ray ionization.
+These two grain surface reactions are the main channels for $\CII$ and $\mr{He^+}$ recombination at solar metallicity. \citet{GC2012} considered these two reactions, and concluded that they made very little difference in determining where $\CO$ would form.
+However, we found that using the updated cosmic-ray ionization rate $\xi_\Ho=2\times 10^{-16} \mr{s^{-1} H^{-1}}$, instead of their rate $\xi_\Ho=10^{-17} \mr{s^{-1} H^{-1}}$, these reactions, especially the recombination of $\mr{C^+}$ on dust grains, are essential for $\CO$ formation at moderate densities $n \lesssim 1000~\mr{cm^{-3}}$.
+This is because electrons from cosmic-ray ionization of $\mr{H}$ and $\CI$ inhibit $\CO$ formation, while $\mr{He^+}$ formed by cosmic rays destroys $\CO$. \item Cosmic-ray ionization of $\Ho$ and $\Ht$ by secondary electrons.
+The measurement of cosmic-ray ionization rate $\xi_\mathrm{H}=2.0\times 10^{-16} \mathrm{s^{-1}H^{-1}}$ in \citet{Indriolo2007} ($\xi_p$ in their paper) only accounts for the initial (primary) cosmic-ray ionization.
 The secondary electrons created by the first ionization event can again ionize $\Ho$ and $\Ht$.
 The secondary ionization rate depends on factors such as electron abundance \citep{Dalgarno1999}.
 Here we apply a simple approach motivated by \citet{GL1974}, which has the total ionization rate of $\Ho$ 1.5 times the primary rate in atomic regions and 1.15 times in molecular regions.
 In regions mixed with atomic and molecular gas, we simply scale the total rate with $\Ho$ and $\Ht$ abundance as shown in reactions 6 and 7 in Table \ref{table:chem2}.
-The cosmic ray ionization rate of $\Ht$ is simply twice that of $\Ho$. \item Removed photo-dissociation of $\mr{HCO^+}$.
-We find that the destruction of $\mr{HCO^+}$ is dominated by reaction $\mr{HCO^+ + e \rightarrow CO + H}$, and the photo-dissociation of $\mr{HCO^+}$ has very little effect on the whole chemistry network. \item $\mr{He^+}$ destruction in $\Ht$ region:
+The cosmic-ray ionization rate of $\Ht$ is simply twice that of $\Ho$. \item Removed photodissociation of $\mr{HCO^+}$.
+We find that the destruction of $\mr{HCO^+}$ is dominated by the reaction $\mr{HCO^+ + e \rightarrow CO + H}$, and the photodissociation of $\mr{HCO^+}$ has very little effect on the whole chemistry network. \item $\mr{He^+}$ destruction in the $\Ht$ region: